Updated on October 22, 2017

-The year’s most romantic day is just around the corner.
-And since February 14 is a Sunday this year, you have all weekend to celebrate with your husband.
-So tell me, are you dreaming about the day or dreading it?
+Our most romantic holiday is just around the corner.
+Since February 14 is on a Sunday this year, you have all weekend to celebrate with your spouse.
+So tell me: Are you dreaming of Valentine’s Day, or dreading it?

-In this article, I’ll share advice from two relationship experts.
-Tips to help you celebrate your love life, improve communication, and avoid a Valentine’s Day letdown.
+In this post, I’ll share relationship advice from two marriage experts.
+Tips to help you celebrate your love life, boost communication, and avoid a holiday letdown.
+Ready?
 Let’s get started!

 Turn Your Dread Into Dreams

-A curious article landed in my inbox this week: “Don’t Let Valentine’s Day Ruin Your Love Life.”
-It offered some good food for thought.
+A curious email landed in my inbox this week.
+“Don’t Let Valentine’s Day Ruin Your Love Life,” it said.
+The article offered good food for thought.

-“Many couples dread Valentine’s Day,” wrote Drs.
-Les and Leslie Parrott, a husband-and-wife counseling team in Seattle, Washington.
-Not only do they share a name, but a passion for healthy relationships.
+“Many couples dread Valentine’s Day,” said Les and Leslie Parrott, a husband-and-wife counseling team in Seattle, Washington.
+Not only do they share a name, they share a passion for healthy relationships.

-They also suggested three topics to discuss with your spouse before the big day.
-Things that can turn your dread into dreams.
+Do YOU have realistic expectations for Valentine’s Day?
+Or, do you feel anxious about it?
+Here are three topics to discuss with your spouse before the big day – things that can turn your dread into dreams.

 Avoid a Valentine’s Day Letdown

-As any couple knows, Valentine’s Day isn’t always about dreamy sighs and steamy kisses.
+As you know, Valentine’s Day isn’t always dreamy smiles and steamy kisses.
 But it can be an opportunity to build a stronger connection with your spouse.

-- Acknowledge that you love each other and want the day (or weekend) to be special for both of you.
+- Acknowledge that you love each other, and that you want the day/weekend to be special for both of you.

-- Confess that you’re not a mind reader, and ask your husband what he would enjoy the most.
+- Confess that you’re not a mind reader, and ask your spouse what he/she would enjoy the most.

-- Agree not to buy the lie that Valentine’s Day must meet Hollywood’s standard of romance.
+- Agree not to buy into the lie that Valentine’s Day must meet some Hollywood standard of romance.

 Valentine’s Day is a great time to celebrate your love life.
-It’s also a chance to improve your marriage communication.
+It’s also a chance to boost communication in your marriage.